rogerfarrell/Notes/taking-notes-in-vim.md

 I will be using two separate tag formats.

 - I will use the `#tag` format to list topics contained within a regular note.
-- Over time, I will want to create hub notes for every tag.
+- Over time, I will want to create hub notes for every tag (the tag definitions, if you will).
 Each of these hubs will be be tagged with `##tag`, enumerating the tag for which it is a hub.
+[Exuberant ctags](https://ctags.sourceforge.net) has been configured to support this format.
+Pressing `<C-]>` will jump to the tag definition.

 # Avoid plugins